FOSH-following-demand/Incubator/Weekly Report.md

 |------------------------------|-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | DBL electronique             | https://maps.app.goo.gl/5ZiqXomu7RbgKoKo7 |  - Yaoundé (+237698282538/+237673687133) - Douala (+237699675349/+237678830266) - Bafoussam (+237668095091/+237605076456) |
 | Megatec Electronic           | https://maps.app.goo.gl/c4DdAgbu1jX4qPhZ9 | +237677524208                                                                                                             |

+#### Week4
+This week was so productive, we focus our efforts on electronics:
+- First of all, we decided on what we want our incubator will be able to do.
+Specifically, we want to be able to fixe the desired temperature with a potentiometer and bring the incubator at this temperature.
+- We had an issue on the cooling system of the incubator.
+Fan VS Peltier elements.
+Finally we choose the Peltier element
+- We bought the required electronics
+- Ariel from Ongola Fablab, helps us with the Arduino code and all looks great